 Registering for courses as a visiting student is an easy way to enroll in courses that will help you accomplish your educational goal.
-If you do not intend to seek a degree, diploma or certificate, RCTC allows you to register as a visiting student.
+If you do not intend to seek a degree, diploma, or certificate, RCTC allows you to register as a visiting student.

 Prerequisites: Registration in many courses may require a Visiting Student to demonstrate they met the defined course prerequisites.
-This includes submission of unofficial copies of college transcripts, ACT Scores, and/or completing the RCTC New Student Assessment Test.
-If your courses require you to show that you have met a certain prerequisite please complete the Prerequisite Evaluation for Visiting Student form, and submit this to the Admissions and Records Office. *If you don’t have the ability to demonstrate the proof that you have met required prerequisites for the course please contact the Testing Center to make testing arrangements.
+This includes the submission of unofficial copies of college transcripts, ACT Scores, SAT scores, and/or MCA scores.
+If your courses require you to show that you have met a certain prerequisite please complete the Prerequisite Evaluation for Visiting Student form, and submit this to the Welcome and One Stop Center or email them to email@example.com.

 1. Manage your registration.
 Use eServices to review, as well as add and drop course(s) for which have registered.
-You can login to eServices using your Stinger ID.
+You can log in to eServices using your StarID.

-2. Follow the Academic Calendar.
+3. Follow the Academic Calendar.
 The student schedule includes breaks throughout the year.
 See the academic calendar.

-3. Know how to find academic support.
+4. Know how to find academic support.
 It’s normal to need support to be successful.
 RCTC has many great resources to help you: